resurfemg.data_connector.data_classes module¶

 object

-- baseline(percentile=33, window_s=None, step_s=None, method='default', signal_type=None, augm_percentile=25, ma_window=None, perc_window=None)¶
+- baseline(percentile=33, window_s=None, step_s=None, base_method='default', signal_io=(None, 'baseline'), augm_percentile=25, ma_window=None, perc_window=None, **kwargs)¶

 Derive the moving baseline of the provided signal.
-See postprocessing.baseline submodule. ———————————————————————– :returns: None :rtype: None
+See postprocessing.baseline submodule.
+The baseline is stored in the self[‘baseline’] attribute. ———————————————————————– :returns: None :rtype: None

-- calculate_time_products(peak_set_name, include_aub=True, aub_window_s=None, aub_reference_signal=None, parameter_name=None)¶
+- calculate_time_products(peak_set_name, include_aub=True, aub_window_s=None, aub_reference_signal=None, parameter_name=None, signal_io=('baseline',))¶

 - Returns: